 NOTE: Detailed information regarding application and admission is available at EIT Digital Master School.

-EIT Digital offers an international Master’s programme on ICT Innovation, combining and integrating technical majors with a fully standardized minor on Innovation and Entrepreneurship.
+EIT Digital offers an international Master’s on ICT Innovation, combining and integrating technical majors with a fully standardised minor on Innovation and Entrepreneurship.
 As a student in the EIT Digital Master School, you will not only gain fundamental knowledge and skills on a technical topic, but you will also learn how to drive your innovative ideas to the market.